stitchdata/docs/_saas-integrations/toggl/v1/toggl-v1.md

     anchor: "retrieve-toggl-api-token"
     content: |
       {% capture toggl-api-tokens %}
       Your {{ integration.display_name }} API token is specific to you.
-When replicating data, Stitch will only be able to access the same data as you in Toggl.
+When replicating data, Stitch will only be able to access the same data as you in {{ integration.display_name }}.

       To replicate time entry data from multiple workspaces, you must be an Admin in the workspace you want to replicate data from.
 Verify that you have this permission in {{ integration.display_name }} before proceeding.
       {% endcapture %}